 These Bylaws may be temporarily suspended, amended, or revised at any Stated Meeting of Presbytery by a two-thirds (2/3) majority of the votes cast, unless such suspension, amendment, or revision would violate any part of the Book of Church Order .
 Any permanent amendment, revision, or repeal of the Bylaws must be proposed in writing at a Stated Meeting, approved by a two-thirds (2/3) majority of the votes cast of that Stated Meeting, and ratified by a two-thirds (2/3) majority of the votes cast at the following Stated Meeting of Presbytery.

 All minutes should be typed.
 They should be simple in word and in formatting.
-Once minutes have been officially adopted by the Session, they should be archived digitally using the PDF file format.
 When submitting minutes for review by the Sessional Records Committee, all minutes from all meetings (session, congregational, etc.) should be included in one PDF document in chronological order with pages numbered consecutively, leaving no blank pages between meetings and no records left out.
 As with all important digital documents, great care should be taken to ensure that Session minute archives have both local and remote backups.
 Sessions may keep a physical hard copy of their minutes in addition to their digital copy.
 If they choose to do so, however, they must ensure that the physical archives do not conflict with the digital ones.
 The annual budget and annual statistical report should be submitted to the Sessional Records as separate PDF files.